AvivYunker/Listility/README.md

 # Listility
-this repository is dedicated to the final project of the Zionet course
+this repository is dedicated to the project